Lady Stay Dead

-Lady Stay Dead is a 1981 Australian thriller film directed by Terry Bourke about a psychotic handyman.
+Lady Stay Dead is a 1981 Australian thriller film produced, written and directed by Terry Bourke about a psychotic handyman.

 Plot

-Gordon Mason (Chard Hayward) works as a handyman at the Rocky Beach Motel.
-Mason proceeds to spy on Marie Coleby (Deborah Coulls), who is bad tempered, bossy and constantly barks orders at and berates Mason all day.
-Later that day, when she packs up to drive to the airport to pick up her sister, Jenny (Louise Howitt), Mason intrudes on her, plays one of her songs on the radio ("Loving from a Distance") and rapes her.
+Gordon Mason works as a handyman at the Rocky Beach Motel.
+Mason proceeds to spy on Marie Coleby, who is bad tempered, bossy and constantly barks orders at and berates Mason all day.
+Later that day, when she packs up to drive to the airport to pick up her sister, Jenny, Mason intrudes on her, plays one of her songs on the radio ("Loving from a Distance") and rapes her.
 After Marie bites Mason and calls him an animal, he drowns Marie in her fish tank in a fit of rage.
-While trying to hide her body in a garbage bag, her neighbour Billy Sheperd (Les Foxcroft) catches him in the act and is also killed by Mason, who also poisons Billy's dog.
+While trying to hide her body in a garbage bag, her neighbor Billy Sheperd catches him in the act and is also killed by Mason, who also poisons Billy's dog.

 Later, Jenny is driven home from the airport and finds the house empty.
 She later finds Marie's jewels from her necklace in the fish tank and even finds Billy's dog floating in the water at the beach.
 She tries to tell Billy but sees his body lying on the couch and mistakes him for merely napping.
 Jenny tries making a few phone calls to find Marie and even tries calling Billy later, but receives no answer.
 She then meets Mason, whom she draws suspicion towards due to his knowledge of the house, which are later confirmed by sundown when she finds a muddy footprint on the carpet that was attempted to be cleaned off.
 She runs back to Billy's house to get help from him only to find his body hidden in his garden shed.
 She runs back to the motel to call the police only to find Mason there waiting for her, dressed in a suit with presents for her.